Discrepancy in mean constraint force between free energy and pull code

 If we do the exact same set of simulations, this time with the pull code (turn free-energy off and use an appropriately assembled pull.ppa and index file), we obtain the following sequence of mean force values:

 The PMF generated from this list of mean force values is a good match to the PMF obtained by inverting the NaCl g(r) from a simulation of a single ion pair in 864 SPC/E waters (run for 100 ns for decent bin statistics).
 The PMF generated from the previous free-energy code list continually increases with ion separation.
 Just looking at the mean force values, it appears as though there is an added attractive interaction in the free-energy code results.

 We've been using the pull code as an immediate solution; however, we figured it would be a good idea to notify you guys of this issue.
 I'm including a set of files for doing a single simulation (0.9 nm separation) with the free energy code and with the pull code so that you can verify the mean force output we're seeing above.
 If you need anything else, just let me know.

-#5 Updated by Chris Fennell almost 13 years ago
+#5 Updated by Chris Fennell about 13 years ago

 (In reply to comment #4)